Real-time Human Finger Pointing Recognition and Estimation for Robot Directives Using a Single Web-Camera

 Once a pointing gesture has been recognized, the pointing feature vector $\ve{v}$ is to be estimated.
 As discussed in Section \ref{sec:introduction}, common approaches for human pose estimation are based on learning keypoints on the human body forming a skeletal representation (e.g., MediaPipe \cite{bazarevsky2020blazepose} and VNect \cite{mehta2017vnect}).
 As will be shown in the Evaluation Section, computing either forearm \cite{Medeiros2021, Lai2016} or index finger direction from these keypoints results in poor estimation accuracy.
 In addition, these keypoints are measured with respect to some arbitrary coordinate frame and not relative to the camera.
 Hence, state-of-the-art human pose estimation approaches cannot be used to extract the position of the pointing finger.

 The prominent disadvantage of using regular RGB images is the lack of spatial information and, in particular, the user's 3D pose relative to the camera.
-Therefore, we incorporate the MiDaS Monocular Depth Estimation model \cite{Ranftl2020, Ranftl2021} which adds depth information to the observed RBG image.
+Therefore, we incorporate the MiDaS Monocular Depth Estimation model \cite{Ranftl2020, Ranftl2021} which adds estimated depth information to the observed RGB image.
 MiDaS uses a single monocular camera to estimate the depth of objects in the scene with respect to the camera.
 Hence, each image $I_j\in\mathcal{P}$ is passed through the MiDaS model to generate a corresponding RGB depth image $D_j$.
 Furthermore, arm segmentation can focus the model on regions of interest.
 Hence, the predicted mask $\hat{s}_j=S(I_j)$ is used to generate a binary image $B_j$ (i.e., white and black for arm and non-arm regions, respectively).
 Finally, the images $I_j$, $D_j$ and $B_j$ are concatenated to a seven-channel image $C_j$.
-This configuration enables to observe spatial relations, to omit irrelevant features and to lower the required amount of data for training the pointing estimation model.
-While the full arm is segmented, the label for training \pne is the direction of the index finger.
+This configuration allows the observation of spatial relations, omission of irrelevant features, and reduction of the required data for training the pointing estimation model.
+While the full arm is segmented, the label for training PointingNet-E is the direction of the index finger.
 The index finger is included in the segmented arm.
 Also, the model receives additional information in the image, both in $I_j$ and $D_j$, including the standing pose of the human body with approximated depth information.
-Therefore, the model can learn dependencies of body and arm postures to the direction of index finger.
+Therefore, the model can learn the dependencies between body and arm postures and the direction of the index finger.